isaiahcmichael/Ollanect/help/ollanectOptions.md

 Displays Ollanect's chat commands.
 See [**Chat Commands**](#chat-commands) for chat commands.

 ## `--version` or `-v`
 Displays Ollanect's commands and License.
+Also checks to see if a new update is available.

 ## `--server` or `-s`
 Specifies the server to connect to.
 Ollanect does not read the serverInfo file when run.
 Example: